How do I prepare for my mammogram?

 Why is mammography important?

-Mammography is the single most effective screening tool available to detect breast cancer early.
-Today’s low-dose mammography techniques have greatly improved survival from breast cancer because mammography may detect a tumor long before you or your doctor can feel it.
+They are the single most effective screening tool available to detect breast cancer early.
+Today’s low-dose techniques have greatly improved survival from breast cancer because mammography may detect a tumor long before you or your doctor can feel it.
 If breast cancer is found and treated early, and localized to the breast, the national ten-year relative survival rate is greater than 90 percent.
 In addition, you may have more treatment options, including breast-conserving surgery, when the tumor is detected at an early stage.

 How will I get the results of my screening mammogram?

 MedStar Health Cancer Network's specialized breast radiologists will carefully and promptly interpret your screening mammogram and send a written report to your physician, who will discuss the results with you.
-In addition, you will receive a letter notifying you of the results of your mammogram.
+In addition, you will receive a letter notifying you of the results of your test.

 What if an abnormality is found on the screening mammogram?